NilavPatel/np-ui-data-grid-package/projects/np-ui-data-grid/README.md

 6.  `onLoadData(optaions : loadOptions)`
     This function has parameters like `pageNumber`, `pageSize`, `sortColumns`, `filterColumns`.
-    Where `sortColumns` is an array of {column : string, sortDirection: string}.
+    Where `sortColumns` is an array of {dataField : string, sortDirection: string}.
         possible values for sortDirection are asc, desc.
     Where `filterColumns` is an array of
     ````javascript
-    { column : string, filterOperator: string, filterValue: string, dataType: string}
+    { dataField : string, filterOperator: string, filterValue: string, dataType: string}
     ````
     possible values for **filterOperator** are startsWith, endsWith, contains, gt, lt, ge, le, eq, ne.
     possible values for **dataType** are number, string, date, boolean.